ts2python Documentation¶

 The ts2python-transpiler requires at least Python Version 3.8 to run.
 However, the output that ts2python produces is backwards compatible with Python 3.7, unless otherwise specified (see below).
 The only dependency of ts2python is the parser-generator DHParser.

-Generating Python-pendants for Typescript-interfaces is as simple as calling:
+From the command line, generating Python-pendants for Typescript-interfaces is as simple as calling:

 $ ts2python interfaces.ts

-and then importing the generated interfaces.py
+and then importing the generated interfaces.py by:

 from interfaces import *

-For every typescript interface in the interfaces.ts
+For every typescript interface in the interfaces.ts file the generated

 Python module contains a TypedDict-class with the same name that defines